smhaller/git-sharelatex/README.md

 This repo contains a python library to interact with a sharelatex server via git.

-The inital idea for this implementation was taken from [inria](https://gitlab.inria.fr/sed-rennes/sharelatex/python-sharelatex/).
+The inital idea and code for this implementation was taken from [inria](https://gitlab.inria.fr/sed-rennes/sharelatex/python-sharelatex/).

 This version works with ldap-overleaf-sl and more general with sharelatex 3.0.1.